blbynum/load_profiles/README.md

 # Create A Profile
 1. Create a profile with the command `loadprofs make <profile>` (i.e. `loadprofs make test`).
 This will create a new profile called "test" and reload all profiles.
 Feel free to replace test with a name of your choice.
-2. Open up the new profile in vim by typing `loadprofs edit profile`.
-If you used a name other than "test", replace "test" with the name you used.
+2. Open up the new profile in vim by typing `loadprofs edit <profile>` and add whatever edits you would like.
+For an example, see the file .example_profile.
+Feel free to delete this profile.
 3. Source your .bash_profile (`source ~/.bash_profile`) - or restart your terminal - and all profiles in the ~/.profiles directory should load.
 You should see output like the following snippet (though your profiles and shell may be different).
 ```
 Initializing loadprof